 In addition to massage therapy, those recovering from addiction can enroll in physical therapy.
 The Centers for Disease Control and Prevention (CDC) list physical therapy as one of the most effective methods for treating chronic pain, even more so than opioids.
 Several studies agree that working with a physical therapist is one of the best ways to manage chronic pain and stave off cravings.
 Additionally, physical therapy can be combined with exercise for a doubly effective treatment plan.

 The Benefits Of Exercise

-As with yoga, meditation, massage therapy, and physical therapy, numerous studies have shown that a daily exercise routine can have profound affects on addiction recovery.
+As with yoga, meditation, massage therapy, and physical therapy, numerous studies have shown that a daily exercise routine can have profound effects on addiction recovery.
 This is because exercise causes the body to produce endorphins that subsequently interact with specific receptors in our brains that increase our threshold for pain and alter our perception of discomfort.
 This makes exercise the perfect antidote to just about any pain.

-Most people avoid embracing exercise because of the stereotypical gym goer who can’t seem to take enough steroids.
+Most people avoid embracing exercise because of the stereotypical gym-goer who can’t seem to take enough steroids.
 If this sounds like you, understand that the benefits far outweigh the detriments, especially if you are currently in addiction recovery.
 Researchers agree that combining several exercises into a daily regiment promotes both pain relief and recovery.
 Some of the most commonly recommended exercises include stretching, strength training (squats, push-ups, etc), swimming, walking, cycling, and a variety of outdoor activities.